bwp91/homebridge-deebot/.github/ISSUE_TEMPLATE/new-issue.md

 ---
-name: New Issue
+name: 🚨 Problem/Bug Alert
-about: I have a problem with the package or it's showing an error.
+about: The plugin isn't working as expected or it's showing an error.
 title: ''
 labels: ''
 assignees: ''